 London EC1V 0HB

 Dr Dom Davies is the Programme Director for City's BA English undergraduate degree.
-Dom joined City as a Lecturer in English in April 2018 and was promoted to Senior Lecturer in August 2020.
-He teaches across the BA and on the department's new MA English.
+He teaches across the BA and on the department's MA English.
 He is committed to teaching English Literature in a way that is politically informed, socially inclusive, and critically generative.

-Dom's research focuses on the broad themes of colonial, postcolonial, and world literature, imperial and post-imperial cultures, and critical infrastructure studies.
+Dom's research focuses on the broad themes of colonial, postcolonial, and world literature; cultures of industry, race, nation, and empire, especially in Britain; and the poetics and politics of infrastructure.
 He has published in the field of urban cultural studies and written about visual responses to migration and refugees, especially in comics and graphic narratives.
-His current research brings together Marxism, humanism, and the contemporary novel to contribute to ongoing debates in world literature.
+His is interested in different ways of looking at images of conflict and war, in inclusive models of humanism and leftwing thought, and the development of infrastructure in the age of climate breakdown.
 He welcomes applications from prospective PhD students interested in working on any of these or similar themes.

-In addition to his academic work, Dom is currently writing a history of infrastructure in Britain that puts the "levelling up" agenda in cultural and political context.
-This book is provisionally titled Levelling Up?
-British Infrastructure and the Politics of Empire, Nation, and Race.
-It will be published by Lawrence & Wishart in 2022.
+Dom is currently writing a history of infrastructure in Britain that puts the "levelling up" agenda in cultural and political context.
+This book is provisionally titled White Elephant: Race, Nation, and Infrastructure in Britain, from the Industrial Revolution to Levelling Up and Beyond.
+It will be published by Lawrence & Wishart in late 2022/early 2023.

-Dom sits as Co-Chair on the Student Attainment Working Group, which aims to reduce the degree awarding gap between white students and students of colour.
+Dom sits as Co-Chair on the Student Attainment Working Group, which aims to reduce the degree awarding gap faced by students with protected characteristics.
 He also represents the School of Arts and Social Sciences on City's Race and Equality Charter Self-Assessment Team.
-He is committed to racial equality both inside and outside of the university.
+He is committed to racial justice both inside and outside of the university.

-Dom holds a DPhil and British Academy Postdoctoral Fellowship from the University of Oxford, and is an advocate of politically conscious teaching and interdisciplinary research.
+Dom holds a DPhil and British Academy Postdoctoral Fellowship from the University of Oxford.
 He has facilitated and convened a number of international research projects, networks and conferences.
 He is always happy to hear from people with similar research interests, prospective PhD students, and those interested in collaborating on future projects.

 - DPhil, University of Oxford, United Kingdom, Sep 2011 – Mar 2015